 - While the request is pending, the post will have a "Requested" status in the post details.

 - When the user replies to your comment using the hashtag you specified in your message, this indicates that rights have been granted.
-You will see a green checkmark to the far right of the entry in the database.
+You will see a green checkmark to the far right of the entry in the list.